pyladies/pyladies-kit/docs/overview.rst

 Purpose
 ~~~~~~~

-Their are a few purposes of this PyLadies kit:
+There are a few purposes of this PyLadies kit:

 1. To help those interested in :doc:`starting <prospective/index>` their own local PyLadies
 2. To be a guide for :doc:`current local organizers <organizer/index>`